-Our plans would not be sustainable either, without the security of the sound financial footing on which the force is based.
-We continue to have the strong financial performance of recent years.
-Overall, spending on Policing is £200.78 per person in the county per year, or 55p per day, while the county remains one of the safest places to live, work and visit in the United Kingdom.
+Our plans would not be deliverable without the security of the sound financial footing on which the force has always been based.
+We continue to benefit from the strong financial performance of recent years.
+Overall, spending on Policing is £199.62 per person in the county per year, or 55p per day, while the county remains one of the safest places to live, work and visit in the United Kingdom.

-Beyond 2023/24, financial challenges in line with the rest of the sector remain, with a funding formula review currently with ministers and a spending review which, at present, sees government spending tightening post 2025.
+Beyond 2023/24, financial challenges in line with the rest of the sector remain, and the uncertainty regarding future funding with a general election pending continues.
 To meet both the financial and operational challenges we will need to find further efficiencies to create the headroom to invest in operational policing.